Political Research Associates - www.publiceye.orgPolitical Research Associates

-Established in August 2007, Freedom's Watch (FW) is a well-funded pro-Iraq War advocacy group that was set up by prominent conservatives to, in their words, "protect America's interests at home and abroad, foster economic prosperity, and strengthen families."
-Supported by a number of major Republican Party figures, including supermarket magnate Melvin Sembler, Las Vegas Sands owner Sheldon Adelson, and former White House spokesman Ari Fleischer, Freedom’s Watch is also closely linked to an assortment of hardline, pro-Israel groups, including the neoconservative American Enterprise Institute (AEI) and the Republican Jewish Coalition (RJC).
-(For more on the supporters and origins of Freedom’s Watch, see New York Times, September 20, 2007; and Washington Post, January 20, 2008.)
-Among the group's core agenda items are supporting the surge in Iraq and advocating for U.S. intervention in Iran.
-Pointing to the strong ties between the RJC and Freedom's Watch, reporter Jim Lobe wrote that "the chief motivation behind the participation of the RJC's bigwigs ... in FW is all about their notions of how best to secure Israel against any and all possible threats" (LobeLog.com, September 30, 2007).
+Freedom's Watch (FW) was a well-funded pro-Iraq War advocacy group set up by prominent conservatives to "protect America's interests at home and abroad, foster economic prosperity, and strengthen families."[1]
+It was active during 2007-2008.
+Supported by a number of major Republican Party figures—including supermarket magnate Melvin Sembler, Las Vegas Sands owner Sheldon Adelson, and former White House spokesman Ari Fleischer—Freedom’s Watch was closely linked to an assortment of hardline, pro-Israel groups, including the neoconservative American Enterprise Institute (AEI) and the Republican Jewish Coalition (RJC).

-Despite garnering attention as the “conservative answer to MoveOn,” as a January 2008 Washington Post article dubbed it, Freedom’s Watch faced a number of controversies and internal problems during its first year of operation.
-In September 2007, Larry Klayman—a conservative lawyer who made a name for himself with the numerous lawsuits brought by his group, Judicial Watch, against the Bill Clinton administration—filed a lawsuit in which he claims to have been using the “Freedom’s Watch” name since 2004.
-An erstwhile supporter of the Iraq War who eventually turned against many Bush administration policies, Klayman told the Washington Post (September 18, 2007), “These arrogant political lobbyists and rich Bush 'yes men' … are not furthering freedom, but in fact harming it.”
+Freedom’s Watch faced a number of other controversies and internal problems during its brief existence.
+In September 2007, Larry Klayman—a conservative lawyer and head of Judicial Watch who gained notoriety for his many lawsuits against the Bill Clinton administration—filed a lawsuit in which he claimed to have been using the “Freedom’s Watch” name since 2004.
+An erstwhile supporter of the Iraq War who eventually turned against many Bush administration policies, Klayman told the Washington Post, “These arrogant political lobbyists and rich Bush 'yes men' … are not furthering freedom, but in fact harming it.”[6]
+The website of Klayman’s similarly named Freedom Watch USA appears to have begun operations in late 2010.[7]

 Advocacy Agenda